shuichiro-endo/spider/Linux/README.md

 #### [-r routing_mode(auto:a self:s)]
 In auto mode with the -r option, routing information is automatically exchanged between spiders.

 In self mode, routing information is not exchanged between spiders, so please set the routing information manually.
+(See [5: edit routing table](https://github.com/shuichiro-endo/spider/tree/main/Linux#5-edit-routing-table))

 If the -r option is not set, it is in auto mode by default.